List of Penn Quakers football seasons

 This is a list of seasons completed by the Penn Quakers football team of the National Collegiate Athletic Association (NCAA) Division I Football Championship Subdivision (FCS).
-Since the team's first season in 1876, the Quakers have competed in nearly than 1,500 officially sanctioned games, holding an all-time record of 861–496–42.
+Since the team's first season in 1876, the Quakers have competed in nearly 1,500 officially sanctioned games, holding an all-time record of 876–515–42.
 Penn joined the Ivy League as a founding member in 1956.